-In this work, we present the \emph{two-loop} matter power spectrum in redshift space, for the first time to our knowledge.
+In this work, we present the complete \emph{two-loop} matter power spectrum in redshift space in the EFT approach, for the first time to our knowledge \footnote{The two-loop redshift-space power spectrum is calulated within the \emph{GridSPT} framework in~\cite{Taruya:2021ftd}.
+See also~\cite{Taruya:2013my}, where two-loop contributions in redshift space are discussed in the context of the TNS model~\cite{Taruya:2010mx}.
+We note that the latter approach does not include all terms contributing in a strict perturbative expansion of the redshift-space mapping, but instead encapsulates some of them into a finger-of-God factor that is not treated perturbatively, but replaced by a phenomenological suppression function.}.
 We follow a perturbative approach complemented by EFT corrections, involving the density field in redshift space up to fifth order.
 We compute the ultraviolet (UV) sensitivity of the redshift-space two-loop correction analytically for EdS kernels, establishing that the double-hard limit can be renormalized by the counterterms present at one-loop (as required by mass and momentum conservation).
 We add one extra EFT parameter for each redshift-space multipole to renormalize the single-hard limit of the two-loop correction, making the ansatz that the small-scale physics affect intermediate scales in a manner matching the UV-sensitivity of the bare theory, which has been shown to work well for the two-loop power spectrum in real space~\cite{Baldauf:2015aha}.
 Thus, at next-to-next-to leading order (NNLO), we have two free coefficients for each multipole.
 After implementing infrared (IR) resummation, we calibrate and compare our predictions to Quijote $N$-body simulation data.